 The main long-term goal is to concentrate the development efforts of multiple people and companies into one open source and very well reviewed project, instead of dispersing them over multiple closed/semi-closed or poorly designed projects.

-As a way of demonstrating the flexibly of this project, a minimalistic command line tool (also called “repl”) is available as a debugging tool in the main
+As a way of demonstrating the flexibly of this project, a minimalistic command line tool (called

 repo.
 It has been compiled to WebAssembly and can be used directly from the browser.
 See the playground section to give it a try!